kandekore/-Professional-README-Generator/README.md

-kmk
-- The Motivation for building this application was  kmkk
+- The Motivation for building this application was
-- The application was built to mkmk
+- The application was built to
-- It solves the problem of mkkmk
+- It solves the problem of
 - Through the process of building this application I learned undefined